overbyte/notes/unreal-course.md

 * create new C++ class of the same type
 * select the new C++ class from the blueprint `Class Settings`

+## C++ Polymorphism

+demo can be found at https://github.com/overbyte/unrealcourse-7a-polymorphism-demo